-Stress can be defined as something being under uncomfortable pressure.
-That someone under pressure is you, and you’re tired of it.
+Stress can be defined as something that is under an uncomfortable amount of pressure.
+In this case, that something is a someone and it’s you!
+And you’re tired of it.
 But now what?
-What can you do to help slow down this stress?
+What can you do to slow down this stress?
 The following have worked well for clients of mine:

 Tip #1: Write down thoughts and feelings.

-You might not be much of a writer, blogger, or enjoy texting, but writing down bothersome thoughts and difficult feelings is literally getting them out of your head and on paper.
-With practice, it can get easier and soon you’ll just think about your journal and your thoughts and feelings may alleviate earlier.
+You might not be much of a writer or blogger but writing down bothersome thoughts and difficult feelings is literally getting them out of your head and onto paper.
+With practice, it can get easier.
+And soon, you’ll just think about your journal, as your thoughts and feelings alleviate.

 Tip #2: Say no and yes intentionally.

-It’s common when I see people say yes to things they absolutely don’t want to do.
-Your friends invite you to a movie, but you know you need to save your money for that last bill, but you don’t want to tell them no and the stress hits the fan.
-Saying no gives yourself the opportunity to say yes to the things you can and want to do.
+I often see people say yes to things they absolutely don’t want to do.
+Your friends invite you to a movie, but you know you need to save your money for that last bill… but you also don’t want to tell them no and the stress hits the fan.
+Saying no gives you the opportunity to say yes to the things you can and want to do.
 Here’s a simple three-step model:

-3. It’s important that you do say the word ‘no.’ Try to stay away from the wishy-washy words like well, maybe, uhm, perhaps, possibly, kinda, etc., as these words seem unsure, which could express to the requester that you are guilty and may want to say yes.
+- Say the word “no.” Try to stay away from the wishy-washy words like well, maybe, um, perhaps, possibly, kinda, etc., as these words seem unsure, which could express to the requester that you are guilty and may want to say yes.

-Remember, saying no allows yourself more time for more intentional decisions of what you’d really like to do.
+Remember, saying no allows yourself more time for what you’d really like to do.